HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 #### Timeout and timeout height

 Timeout height is a block height that represents the end of an activation process for a feature.
 Timeout is when that height is reached.
+When timeout is reached, the feature may or may not be activated.

 #### Bit signaling
 [Bit signaling]: #bit-signaling

 Bit signaling is an activation criteria that may or may not be used in conjunction with block height.
 This allows miners to send a bit flag in a block, representing that they're ready to support a certain feature.
 Each bit represents a specific feature.
 After a certain threshold (percentage) of blocks are found to enable the bit flag for a certain feature during some evaluation interval, that feature is considered active.

 This should not be confused with voting.
 When a feature is defined in the feature activation process, it is assumed that it has been agreed by the community and ideally it should be activated by the end of the process.
 What bit signaling does, is preventing that some feature is activated before a super majority of miners are ready to support it.
 It is not voting whether to accept or reject some feature.
-This was a problem in Bitcoin's SegWit update, where some miners used their influence (though hash rate) to delay the update, for either economical, political, or other obscure reasons.
+This was a problem in Bitcoin's SegWit update, where some miners used their influence (through hash rate) to delay the update, for either economical, political, or other obscure reasons.
 [4][5]

 With that being said, it is possible that a feature may or may not be activated at the end of an activation process.
 To preserve flexibility, that behavior will be configurable on a per-feature basis through the `activate_on_timeout` attribute, explained below.
 That attribute is analogous to the infamous Bitcoin LOT attribute (lock in on timeout) [6], proposed in BIP 8.